amazon-archives/amazon-ecs-interstella-workshop/workshop-cicd/readme.md

 ### Lab 0 - Manually deploy monolith service

 In this lab, you will manually deploy the monolith service so that you know what you'll be automating later.
-Remember, the monolith is what we broke apart, but there's still some legacy code in there that we can't get rid of.
-For a better sense of the story, review [Workshop 2](http://www.interstella.trade/workshop2/).
+If you are new to the Interstella workshop series, the monolith is what we broke apart into microservices using the strangler pattern.
+There's still some legacy order fulfillment code in there that we can't get rid of, which is what you'll be deploying now.
+For a better sense of the story, review [Interstella GTC: Monolith to Microservices with Containers](https://github.com/aws-samples/amazon-ecs-interstella-workshop/tree/master/workshop-microservices).
 By the end of the lab, you will have a single monolith service waiting to fulfill orders to the API.

 Here's a reference architecture for what you'll be building: